poetic/drupal-clutch/README.md

 ![clutch_logo](https://github.com/poetic/clutch/blob/features/refactor-find-and-replace/assets/clutch.png)

-A super module that will help speeding up website conversion from Webflow design.
+A super module that will speed up website conversion from Webflow design.
 This repo contains Houston, Clutch, Component, Custom Page.

 ## Houston
 An opinionated install profile focused on developer happiness.

 ## Component
 Custom entity with bundles support.
-Use this module to create singleton entity for each bundle type.
+Use this module to create a singleton entity for each bundle type.

 ## Custom Page (Page)
 Custom Page allows you to create pages as a replacement for Page Manger.

 	- Pathauto Support
 	- Token Support
 	- Metatag Support